jessicafarias/tracking_app/README.md

   <h3 align="center">Track</h3>

   <p align="center">
     This project is created with the porpuse of register and tracking the time invested on diferent tasks.
-The UI has diferent interactive elements like a toogle, a funcional carousel to see the task.
-Also the login/logout is implemented using tokens so fell free to use any password it will be encripted.<br /></p>
+The login/logout is implemented using tokens so feel free to use any password it will be encripted.<br /></p>
     <h2 align="center">SCREENSHOTS</h2>

   <p align="center">